The 2025 Startup Tech Stack: A Founding Engineer's Opinionated Blueprint

 This guide isn't about chasing trends or using the newest shiny framework.
 It's about making pragmatic decisions based on the unique constraints and goals of early-stage companies.

-First Principles: What Makes a Startup Tech Stack Different
+Preface: What Makes a Startup Tech Stack Different

 While most engineers would love to experiment with cutting-edge technologies or rewrite everything in Rust for that Hacker News credibility, we need to understand the fundamental reality of startups: they are businesses searching for viable models, not technology showcases.
 Engineering is a means to an end—building a product that solves real problems for customers—not the mission itself.